 13. Consider Creating a Customer Service Account

 If you receive a huge number of queries through social media, it may be worthwhile setting up an account dedicated to customer service.
 Make it clear that the account is for customer service through the page name and bio.
 For instance, you could add “Support” or “Help” to the end of your brand name.
 You’ll still receive customer service requests through your regular accounts (and you should still respond to them), but having the separate account should keep you more organized.

 To offer outstanding customer service on social media, you need to be active.
 This means your team needs to spend several hours a day just on social media, which can be difficult to fit around all your other responsibilities.
 A better solution than dividing your time is to delegate social media tasks to a virtual assistant.

 In fact, the right virtual assistant can handle your entire social media strategy.
 At MYVA360, we have specialist social media management virtual assistants, who can provide your customers with the highest-quality service.
-Use this coupon to receive a 10-percent discount on all our VA services.
+Schedule a consultation to receive a 10-percent discount on all our VA services.